HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Most well-documented recipes on the Web and in cookbooks will specify the resting time, so follow the author's advice.
 Otherwise, here are some guidelines for various meats.

-Note that a few cuts of meat like ribs, chicken and fish don't need to rest after cooking.
-They just don't have enough mass to hold a lot of residual heat, so there is little, if any, carry-over cooking.
-They're best eaten immediately.
+Note that thin cuts of meat like ribs, chicken, fish, and thin steaks and chops need almost no time to rest after cooking.
+They just don’t have enough mass to hold a lot of residual heat, so there is little, if any, carry-over cooking, and if you let them rest too long, they’re cold!
+So for thin cuts of meat, the time it takes to get them off the grill and onto your dinner plate is enough of a resting period.

 Resting Time Rise In Internal Temp